nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_resource_relationships.md

 1. **The authorisation** - this is where the medication or medical device is initially added on to the GP systems.
 It represents a 'plan' that the GP intends to authorise a medication for the patient.

 2. **The issue** - this is the point the plan is turned into an actual 'order' or prescription.
-At this point the prescription will either be printed and signed, or the order will be passed on to the Electronic Prescription Service to send to the patient’s nominated pharmacy.
+At this point the prescription will either be printed and signed, or the order will be passed on to the Electronic Prescription Service (EPS) to send to the patient’s nominated pharmacy.

 There are several clinical reasons why the process is split up in this way.
 Below are some examples of scenarios when it advantageous to have the separate parts: